 Article continues after the advertisement:

-3. Connecting and troubleshooting
+3. Connecting and basic troubleshooting

 - Close and re-open Unity on your computer.
 Sometimes this does the trick.